Skip to Main Content

 Data Access Statements

 Sharing your data is made possible by the use of Data access statements.
 These are used in publications to describe where supporting data can be found and under what conditions they can be accessed.
-See definitions of research data here.
+Definitions of research data can be found on the RDM explained tab.
 All funders now require such statements, even when there is no data associated with the publication.
 Data access statements should include a persistent identifier, such as a Digital Object Identifier (DOI), which links directly to the data or to supporting documentation that describes the data in detail, how it may be accessed and any constraints that may apply.

 • If data is openly available, provide the name of the data repository together with any persistent identifiers.